theupdateframework/taps/tap4.md

 none of the repositories signed metadata about the desired target, then take one of the following actions:

     5.1.
-If the flag, of the mapping mechanism in property (C), is set to true, either report that the repositories do not agree on the target, or that none of them have signed for the target.
+If the flag of the mapping mechanism in property (C) is set to true, either report that the repositories do not agree on the target, or that none of them have signed for the target.